maoueh/nugrant/README.md

 Using `vagrant user env -u --format autoenv` will instead generate the autoenv file that will unset the environment variables.

+### Library

+Using Nugrant as a library to handle parameters from various location is really easy.
+Two main classes need to be handled.

+First, you need to create a `Nugrant::Config` object.
+This configuration holds the values that needs to be customized by your own application.
+This includes the different parameters paths and the format of the parameters file.

 ## Contributing

 You can contribute by filling issues when something goes